 Suddenly the masthead and starboard light of the Fastnet appeared out of the fog.
 The Captain called for the engines to be put hard astern and tried to turn the vessel to port to avoid collision.
 The Heather Belle was nearly at a standstill when the Fastnet struck her near the port bow and water began pouring in.
 Although there was limited damage to the Fastnet, the Heather Belle was in serious trouble.
 She was quickly made fast to the starboard side of the Fastnet and they both proceeded at full speed to the harbour entrance with the Heather Belle filling with water.
 The fifteen passengers and the crew scrambled onto the Fastnet.
 As the water steadily rose the paddle steamer’s stokers raked out the boiler of the paddle steamer to prevent an explosion and the ship steadily settled into the water.
 They got within 800 yards of the Blockhouse when the steamers separated and the Heather Bell drifted off into the dark fog and disappeared.
 The Fastnet was so close to the shore that the voice of the Blockhouse lightkeeper could be plainly heard although nothing was visible in the fog.
 The Fastnet shortly afterwards went aground on the sands of Cumberland Cove and a crew rowed to Charlottetown to report the accident.
 The passengers from both steamers were brought ashore by the steam-tug Frank Batt and the tug returned the next day to get the Fastnet afloat.

 There was no loss of life or injury and the freight load was slight.
 However, the Heather Belle was uninsured.
 Its owners, the Inland Steam Navigation Company, had been in business for eight years but the boat, at least parts of it, was older.
 The original Heather Belle had been launched in 1862 from the James Duncan Shipyard in Charlottetown.
 The 108 foot boat was built of wood with engines from Todd and McGregor of Glasgow.
-She served on regular steamer routes in the Bay but by 1882 she was showing her age.
+She was owned by the Prince Edward Island Steam Navigation Company from 1864 to 1875 when she was sold to John Hughes.
+She served on regular steamer routes in the Bay and in 1878 had an extensive overhaul including a new keel and planking and extensive repairs to the upper deck and cabins.
+However, by 1882 she was showing her age.
 The owners searched for a vessel to replace the Heather Belle and even looked to the States for a new vessel but could not find one suitable.
-They then contracted with James White in Mount Stewart to build the hull.
+They then contracted with James White in Mount Stewart to build a new ship.
 The new Heather Belle was only slightly longer at 120 feet but was wider and so had greater carrying capacity.
-She was framed in juniper and iron fastened before being planked.
+Although built with a single main passenger cabin she had room aboard for 500 people.
+She was framed in juniper and had diagonal iron straps fastened before being planked.
 She had stringers of pitch pine.

 Launched in June 1883 she was towed to Charlottetown for finishing.
-In order to save money the Todd and McGregor engine, which had already served for more than twenty years, was put into the new hull along with a new boiler.
-The hulk of the old boat was sold as scrap for $20.
+In order to save money the Todd and McGregor engine, which had already served for more than twenty years, was rebuilt and put into the new hull along with a new boiler built in Saint John.
+The hulk of the old boat was sold as scrap for $20 and by mid-June had been dismantled .
 The steamer was also under new ownership.
 In 1883 the Inland Steam Navigation Company had been incorporated with capital stock of $25,000.
 The principal owners were John Hughes, William Welsh, Lemuel Cambridge Owen, Daniel Todvin, James Turner and John MacMillan.

 Within a few days of the sinking the Inland Steamship Company had restored the service to the mainland using the steamer M.A.
 Starr, a Halifax ship which was leased for the remainder of the season.
 The M.A.
 Starr dated back to 1855 when it was launched as H.M.S.
 Delight, an Albacore Class gunboat designed for use in the Crimean War.
 It had been decommissioned and sold mercantile in 1867.
 The following year the Inland Steam Navigation Company acquired the paddle steamer Jacques Cartier which ran on the route until it was wrecked on the Nova Scotia shore.